square/square-nodejs-sdk/doc/api/disputes.md

 Submits evidence to the cardholder's bank.

-Before submitting evidence, Square compiles all available evidence.
-This includes evidence uploaded using the [CreateDisputeEvidenceFile](../../doc/api/disputes.md#create-dispute-evidence-file) and [CreateDisputeEvidenceText](../../doc/api/disputes.md#create-dispute-evidence-text) endpoints and evidence automatically provided by Square, when available.
+The evidence submitted by this endpoint includes evidence uploaded using the [CreateDisputeEvidenceFile](../../doc/api/disputes.md#create-dispute-evidence-file) and [CreateDisputeEvidenceText](../../doc/api/disputes.md#create-dispute-evidence-text) endpoints and evidence automatically provided by Square, when available.
+Evidence cannot be removed from a dispute after submission.

 ```ts
 async submitEvidence(